Coalition overview

 Three common archetypes:

-- Ecosystem coalition.
+- Umbrella coalition.
 One operator; several lattices across related chains (every chain in a superchain stack, every chain in an L2 family).
 Modules: usually Atlas at minimum, often Chronicle.
-Confluences: often an intent router or shared ledger.
+Composite organisms: often an intent router or shared ledger.

 - Service coalition.
 One operator; one or a handful of standalone organisms composed together (an attestation aggregator paired with an identity substrate; an oracle feed paired with an analytics pipeline).
 Often no lattices at all.
 Almanac is common because organisms without slot clocks benefit from a shared tick.

 - Multi-operator coalition.
-Multiple operators, each running one or a few citizens (lattices, standalone organisms, or both); one operator runs the coalition and one or more confluences.
-Common when an ecosystem wants a shared attribution or routing layer while the underlying citizens operate independently.
+Multiple operators, each running one or a few members (lattices, standalone organisms, or both); one operator runs the coalition and one or more composite organisms.
+Common when an operator grouping wants a shared attribution or routing layer while the underlying members operate independently.
 An optional coalition-scoped ticket issuer is more likely here.

 All three archetypes use the same CoalitionConfig